England beaten by Windies at World Cup

 If West Indies' win over New Zealand was a surprise, this was a huge shock, but one that came from resilience and determination.

-They could have imploded when losing four wickets for 17 runs - including three for nought - but Campbelle and Henry dragged them to a winning total with patience, control and intelligence.
+They could have imploded when losing four wickets for 17 runs - including three for nought - but Campbelle, with 66, and Nation's 49 not out dragged them to a winning total with patience, control and intelligence.

 West Indies had their own problems with drops and wides, but in Dottin they have perhaps the best fielder in the world and she pulled of a spectacular, gravity defying catch to hold Winfield-Hill in one hand, diving to her left.